Vagabond des Limbes, by Julio Ribera

 'Lolo et Mandoline'.

-Through his compatriot José Laffond he was introduced to the Opéra Mundi agency, for which he drew comic strip adaptations of novels like André Armandy's 'Les Épaves Dorées' (132 strips, 1962-1963), Georges Ohnet's 'La Dame en Gris' (114 strips, 1963), Pierre Decourcelle's 'Les Mystères de New York' (225 strips, 1963), Georges Ohnet's 'Le Droit de l'Enfant' (141 strips, 1964) and Margaret Kennedy's 'La Nymphe au Cœur Fidèle' (107 strips, 1965).
+Through his compatriot José Laffond, Ribera was introduced to the Opéra Mundi agency, for which he drew comic strip adaptations of novels like André Armandy's 'Les Épaves Dorées' (132 strips, 1962-1963), Georges Ohnet's 'La Dame en Gris' (114 strips, 1963), Pierre Decourcelle's 'Les Mystères de New York' (225 strips, 1963), Georges Ohnet's 'Le Droit de l'Enfant' (141 strips, 1964) and Margaret Kennedy's 'La Nymphe au Cœur Fidèle' (107 strips, 1965).
 He also drew the detective strip 'Mystère Minute' (1963), starring the investigations of inspector Fauvel, and installments of the series 'Reines Tragiques' ('Wou-Tso-Tien', 'Frédégonde contre Brunehaut').
 The Opéra Mundi serials appeared in such newspapers as L'Aurore, Le Parisien Libéré, L'Echo du Centre, Presse-Océan, La Montagne and La Liberté Dimanche.

-By 1965 Ribera got the opportunity to work directly for France-Soir, a paper which not only offered a better pay rate, but also had a circulation of a million copies!
+By 1965, Ribera got the opportunity to work directly for France-Soir, a paper which not only offered a better pay rate, but also had a circulation of a million copies!
 First of all, he made an adaptation of the TV serial about 'Belphégor' (1965), the phantom of the Louvre.
 It was followed by a serial based on Louis Malle's film 'Viva Maria' (75 strips, 1965).
 He also contributed to the paper's true story serials 'Le Crime Ne Paie Pas' ('Les Bandits de Mexico', 'Les Empoisonneurs de Marseille') and 'Les Amours Célèbres' by Paul Gordeaux and Robert Mallat.
 His most extensive work for the paper were his adaptations of Richard-Bessière's 'Capitaine Tempête' adventure novels in 650 strips between 1968 and 1970.

 Dracurella